 DBFS provides many options for interacting with files in cloud object storage:

 Mounting object storage to DBFS allows you to access objects in object storage as if they were on the local file system.
 Mounts store Hadoop configurations necessary for accessing storage, so you do not need to specify these settings in code or during cluster configuration.

 For more information, see Mounting cloud object storage on Databricks.

 The DBFS root is the default storage location for a Databricks workspace, provisioned as part of workspace creation in the cloud account containing the Databricks workspace.
-For details on DBFS root configuration and deployment, see Create and manage workspaces using the account console.
+For details on Databricks Filesystem root configuration and deployment, see Create a workspace using the account console.
 For best practices around securing data in the DBFS root, see Recommendations for working with DBFS root.